Andonome/stories/effect_summaries.md

 ## Bizzare

 Life gains unnatural properties.
-Each level of Potency reduces Charisma by 1.
+Each level of Potency reduces targets Charisma by 1.
 Charisma cannot go lower than -5.

-0. Target gains claws.
-They deal HP damage with unarmed attacks, and can grapple and attack in the same move. +1 bonus for climbing, -1 penalty for using any tools that require Dexterity, including weapons
+0. Target creature gains claws.
+They deal HP damage with unarmed attacks, and can grapple and attack in the same move. +1 bonus for climbing, -1 penalty for using any tools that require Dexterity, including weapons.
+Plants become poisonous, 1D6+2 Fatigue if ingested.
-1. Target can move as a quadruped, at double their normal movement.
+1. Target creature can move as a quadruped, at double their normal movement.
 Both hands must be free.
-Speed has -1 penalty whenever target is moving on two legs
+Speed has -1 penalty whenever target is moving on two legs.
+Plants gain thorns, 1D6-2 damage.
-1. Target gains DR 3. -1 Dexterity penalty
+1. Target creature gains DR 3. -1 Dexterity penalty.
+Plants can uproot and move, gaining total Speed of 0.
-1. Target gains gills.
+1. Target creature gains gills.
 They can breathe underwater, but any exertion on air incurs +1 Fatigue.
+Plants grow fast, 1 step per interval.
+Sorrounding ground is quickly drained of any nutrients to sustain this growth, even corpses and other plants are absorbed.
+Growth stops when there is nothing left to consume, but resumes as soon as new sustenance becomes available.
-1. Target gains wings.
-Flight is possible only if Speed is higher than Strength + DR.
+1. Target creature gains wings.
+Flight is possible only if Speed is higher than Strength + DR. The Plants become hostile to all life, and fast (for a plant).
+They gain total Strength, Dexterity and Speed of -1, and deal 1D6 (+ Strength) damage by smashing anything nearby with their branches.

 ## Big

 Increases the size and Strength of a creature, based on Potency.
 Only the highest bonus of multiple castings counts

 0. +1 Strength
-1. +2 Strength
+1. +2 Strength, -1 Dexterity
-1. +3 Strength
+1. +3 Strength, -1 Dexterity and Speed
-1. +4 Strength
+1. +4 Strength, -1 Dexterity, Speed and Charisma
-1. +5 Strength
+1. +5 Strength, -1 Dexterity, Speed and Charisma, and +1 Fatigue whenever target gains Fatigue.

 ## Bonded